Pinterest is growing at a staggering rate, emerging as one of the best social media platforms to market your business or grow your personal brand.

 - WhatsApp, an online chatting app

-- Copying link and sharing it on any platform
+- Copying links and sharing them on any platform

 - Personal connections on Pinterest

 If you don’t own a website or a blog, you can direct Pinterest traffic to any of your social media accounts by specifying the URL as the destination link.

 Similarly, you can cross-promote content on Pinterest that you’ve shared on other social networking websites.
 However, ensure the image or video dimensions are in a 2:3 aspect ratio.
 You can use Canva or PosterMyWall.

 Contests and giveaways are some of the best ways to exponentially increase engagement and follower count.
 This is because people always want to participate in fun activities wherein there’s a chance to win goodies.